shahzadhuq/modernization-decomposing-monolith/index.md

 Sections below will provide suggestions to help solve these common problems.

-## Decomposed Monolith to Modular Services
+## Decomposing Monolith to Modular Services

 ### Baseline